 3. The imperative “Repent/Reform” is plural.
 This is not primarily about “personal salvation,” a term that seems widely misused to me.

 4. In the season of Advent, one is tempted to interpret the nearness of the kingdom of heaven to be a reference to Jesus.
-Indeed the next verse – preparing the way of the Lord – would reinforce that.
-However, the fullness of Isaiah’s text is about filling valleys and bringing mountains low – something that is echoed in Mary's "Magnificat" in Luke and sounds more like a kind of wholesale structural change that is part of the Lord’s coming.
+Indeed, the next verse – preparing the way of the Lord – would reinforce that.
+However, the fullness of Isaiah’s text is about filling valleys and bringing mountains low – which sounds more like a kind of wholesale structural change of the world itself, that is part of the Lord’s coming.
+(Jesus’ teachings in Matthew ends with the Parable of the Sheep and Goats in c.25, which is a parable regarding the judgment of nations, not a line of individuals.)

 βοῶντος ἐν τῇ ἐρήμῳ, Ἑτοιμάσατε τὴν ὁδὸν κυρίου, εὐθείας ποιεῖτε